Members must avoid actions or situations which are inconsistent with their professional obligations.

 Duty to notify

-Under part I/19 of the regulations members and registered students have a duty to notify CIMA, within 30 days, if they:
+Under Part I/19 of the regulations, Members or Registered Students (wherever located in the world) have a duty to notify CIMA, within 30 days, if they:

 (a) sustain a disciplinary sanction before any body or tribunal